-Once the ransomware had been identified, that ransom should not be paid.
-It is important to note, that free decryption tools and commercial software for the Ryuk ransomware does not exist at this time.
+Once the ransomware has been identified, that ransom should not be paid.
+It is important to note, that free decryption tools and commercial software for the Ryuk ransomware do not exist at this time.
 Any machine that has been encrypted should be reformatted to ensure the ransomware and any other malware executable is removed from the machine.
 Backups of files should be used to restore data.

 For further information and assistance on removing Ryuk ransomware contact LIFARS today.